weaviate/Verba/README.md

 6. **Create .env file and add environment variables**

-# Quickstart: Deploy with Docker
+# How to install Verba with Docker

 Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.
 To get started with deploying Verba using Docker, follow the steps below.
 If you need more detailed instructions on Docker usage, check out the [Docker Curriculum](https://docker-curriculum.com/).